DevByEagle/Webley/docs/api/types.md

 icon: material/cube-outline
 ---

-### `HttpRequest`
+## `HttpRequest`

 Represents an HTTP request received by the Webley server.
-It encapsulates request data such as the path, HTTP method, headers, query parameters, and body.
+It encapsulates all request data, including the URL path, HTTP method, headers and more.

 ```ts linenums="0"
 interface HttpRequest {